aasturp/aasturp/README.md

 I am a software developer that specializes in backend technologies.

 - 👁️‍🗨️ My portfolio: [adna.site](https://adna.site/)
-- 📚 I’m currently learning more about kubernetes
+- 📚 I’m currently learning more about kubernetes and cybersecurity.
 - ✉️ Reach me at: aasturp@gmail.com

 #### Skills